 Newfoundland and Labrador has one new confirmed case of COVID-19.

-The one new confirmed case is a female in the Eastern Health region between 40-49 years of age.
-The case is under investigation.
-Contact tracing by Public Health officials is underway.
-Anyone considered a close contact has been advised to quarantine.
+The one new confirmed case is a male in the Central Health region between 20-39 years of age.
+The case is travel-related.
+The individual, a resident of Newfoundland and Labrador, returned to the province from work in Alberta.
+The individual is self-isolating.
+Contact tracing is underway.

-Rotational workers with these projects who have returned to Newfoundland and Labrador in the last 14 days must self-isolate and physically distance away from household members, and call 811 to arrange testing.
+Rotational workers from these sites who have returned to Newfoundland and Labrador in the last 14 days must self-isolate and physically distance away from household members, and call 811 to arrange testing.
 These workers must now complete the full 14-day self-isolation period, regardless of test result.

 The rules for rotational workers from Newfoundland and Labrador who work in Canada that went into effect Wednesday, November 25, do not apply to workers at worksites where there is an ongoing outbreak.